7 Best Practices to Optimize Sitemaps For SEO

 • The structure of pages

-• What other options could be out there
+• What other options might be available?

 Types of Sitemaps to Know